jostmey/msm/ovarian-cancer/README.md

 python3 train_val.py --seed 1 --holdouts O-9M --output bin/19
 python3 train_val.py --seed 1 --holdouts O-9N --output bin/20
 ```
-The first flag `--seed` determines the seed value used to generate the initial guess for the weight values.
-The second flag `--holdouts` determines the sample to holdout.
-The third flag --output is the prefix for the filenames saved during the fitting procedure.
-Additional flags that can be used are --num_fits for determining how many times to try and find the global best fit to the training data and --device for selecting `gpu` or `cpu`.
+The first flag --seed sets the seed value for generating the initial weight guesses.
+The second flag --holdouts specifies the sample to withhold during validation.
+The third flag --output defines the prefix for the filenames saved throughout the fitting process.
+Additional flags include --num_fits, which determines the number of attempts to find the global best fit for the training data, and --device, which allows you to select either gpu or cpu for processing.

-## Model Customization
+## How does this differ from the other examples in this repository?
-This model introduces the use of a gap in the snippet, which was found to improve performance on this dataset.
-Gaps are a concept from sequence alignment algorithms that allow spaces to be introduced between individual amino acid residues.
-The code for the gaps can be found on line 71 in `dataplumbing.py` and is used on line 58 in `train_val.py`.
-The value `motif_size` determines the number of amino acid residues in the snippet and the difference between `window_size` and `motif_size` determines the number of gaps.
+This model incorporates a gap feature within the snippet, which has been found to enhance performance for this dataset.
+Gaps, derived from sequence alignment algorithms, allow for spaces between individual amino acid residues.
+The gap implementation can be found in dataplumbing.py on line 71 and is utilized on line 58 in train_val.py.
+The motif_size value defines the number of amino acid residues in the snippet, while the difference between window_size and motif_size determines the number of gaps present.

 ## Evaluation
-After running each above command and completing the patient-holdout cross-validation, the results can be summarized using the following command.
+The results are stored in a CSV file that can be opened by your favorite spreadsheet viewer.
+There are nine columns that represent:
 ```
 python3 report.py > report.csv
 ```